interacto/angular-session/experiment.md

 # Practical Session #2

+Procedure:
+- you should know, from your instructor, if you have to use either the Web/Angular API or Interacto in the three following exercises

+- take the project of the session #1 or re-clone the project

+- read the following introduction

+- run the Angular app (run `Angular CLI Server`).
 This session focuses on the page http://localhost:4200/tp2

+- Do the three exercises using either the Web/Angular API or Interacto.
+Do not forget to commit locally your changes after each question (do not forget to add new files to git, if you created new files).
+Several questions may compose each exercise.
 The code to edit is located in `src/app/component/tp2`.

-This session contains of three exercises.
-You have to do them using either the Web/Angular API **or** Interacto.
-Ask your instructor to be sure.
-Several questions may compose each exercise.
-You have to commit the changes at the end of each question.
+- you have 30 minute max per exercise.
+The instructor will notify you about the delay.
-Do not forget to add new files to git, if you created new files.
+Do not forgot to commit files even if the delay expired.
+You can switch to the next exercise before the delay, but notify the instructor.

+- Put a zipped file of your folder `src` on moodle: https://moodleng.insa-rennes.fr/mod/assign/view.php?id=18007

-You can modify `ts`, `html`, or `css` files of the component `tp2`.
+You can modify `ts`, `html`, or `css` files of the component `src/app/component/tp2`.
-You can also modify `data.service.ts`.
+You can also modify `src/app/service/data.service.ts`.
 There is no need to write tests.

 As a reminder, in Angular you can create new class using this command: